ooleon/coursejavaexplorer/README.md

-A sample based on the Oracle Explorer java Curse, forked for using Spring Boot, Rest.
+A sample based on the Oracle Explorer java course, forked for using Spring Boot, Rest.